What Is the Stops & Iceberg On-Chart Indicator?

 When the automatic aggregation mechanism turns on, SI indicators may become unpredictable (lose detections, show fake detections, etc.)

 Therefore, if you are using SI indicators and need accurate data, you can disable automatic aggregation to ensure you get reliable data.

-But we do not recommend doing so, as Bookmap may not run smoothly during volatile market conditions.
+Although disabling this automatic aggregation can improve accuracy, we do not recommend doing so, as Bookmap may not run smoothly during volatile market conditions.
 This means you’ll be unable to perform real-time actions like closing positions or moving orders.

 Again, DO NOT DISABLE AUTOMATIC AGGREGATION if you need to perform real-time actions and execute trades.

 If you’re not trading and you’re happy to accept that Bookmap may occasionally slow down under heavy load, you can also change the default parameters to increase the SI detection accuracy.
 Set the events queue slider to 20000 and the delay to 5 seconds, as shown below.

 When the aggregation mechanism is enabled for the first time during a Bookmap session, the SI On-Chart add-on will display the following warning:

 The aggregation mechanism will also mark all places where aggregation happened (while the add-on was active) with a thin vertical line: